-When the nights start drawing in and the weather turns cooler, you just can’t beat a good old fashioned crumble.
-My recipe for Apple and Blackberry crumble combines Bramley and eating apples with a crunchy, brown sugar oat crumble topping.
+When the nights start drawing in and the weather turns cooler, you just can’t beat a good old fashioned fruit crumble.
+My recipe for classic apple and blackberry crumble combines Bramley (cooking) and eating apples with a crunchy, brown sugar oat crumble topping.

 As soon as Autumn leaves begin to fall, I can’t get enough of baking with apples.
-Whether it’s an gorgeous apple crumble cake, a sticky caramel apple bundt cake or a good old fashioned apple pie, I love them all.
+Whether it’s an old fashioned plum crumble, apple crumble cake, a sticky caramel apple bundt cake or a good old fashioned apple pie, I love them all.

 A classic apple crumble has to be the cosiest Autumn comfort food I can think of – add some seasonal blackberries and a crunchy, buttery, oat topping and I’m in heaven.